Samuel Beckett: World War II and French Resistance

 After the German occupation of France in 1940, Beckett joined the French Resistance, working as a courier for the Réseau Gloria network.
 On several occasions over the next two years he was nearly caught by the Gestapo.
 In August 1942, his network was betrayed and he and Suzanne fled south on foot to the safety of the small village of Roussillon, Vaucluse.
 During the two years that Beckett stayed in Roussillon he indirectly helped the Maquis engage in sabotage operations against German occupational forces in the Vaucluse mountains, though Beckett rarely spoke about his wartime work in later life.
-He was awarded the Croix de guerre and the Resistance Medal by the French government for his efforts in fighting the German occupation; to the end of his life, however, Beckett would refer to his work with the French Resistance as "boy scout stuff".
+He was awarded the Croix de Guerre on 30 March 1945, and later the Médaille de la Reconnaissance Française, by the French government for his efforts in fighting the German occupation; to the end of his life, however, Beckett would refer to his work with the French Resistance as "boy scout stuff".

 While in hiding in Roussillon, Beckett continued work on the novel Watt.
 He started the novel in 1941 and completed it in 1945, but it was not published until 1953; however, an extract had appeared in the Dublin literary periodical Envoy.
 After the war, he returned to France in 1946 where he worked as a stores manager at the Irish Red Cross Hospital based in Saint-Lô.
 Beckett described his experiences in an untransmitted radio script, "The Capital of the Ruins".